CosineP/wast-wrong/README.md

 This is a class project for [Advanced Software Engineering](https://neu-se.github.io/CS4910-7580-Spring-2023/) with Jon Bell.
-A requirement was to share a link to the software, and i don't know how else to host files besides GitHub :).
-But you can read [the report](./project-writeup.pdf) i wrote about it.
+You can look at [a poster](./wast-wrong-poster.svg) i made or read [a report](./project-writeup.pdf) i wrote about it, including analysis of failures found.
+Reporting and validating failures is ongoing work.

 ## Dependencies